prjctimg/huetiful/README.md

 [See the full docs here]()

+## Need help ?

+See some unexpected results?
+[Checkout our issue tracker]() to open an issue or search for the problem to see if your issue already exists

+Would like to join the chat and share ideas and suggestions ?
+[See our discussions]() for the open topics.

 ## Contributing

 First of all, thank you for using huetiful-js!
 Its people like you that make open source software better for the community!